 The Candlelight series invites Detroit audiences to experience their favorite music in an original way.
 With tributes to classical composers and modern-day icons such as Adele and Taylor Swift, there is a Candlelight concert for every kind of music lover.

-Performing at historic Detroit venues such as Redford Theatre, The Whittier and Christ Church, talented musicians will take to a candlelit stage.
-You will be reintroduced to to some of the greatest songs of all time in the classical form.
-All you have to do is find your seat, sit back, relax and enjoy!
+Performing at historic Detroit venues such as Redford Theatre, The Whittier, and Christ Church, talented musicians will take to a candlelit stage.
+You will be reintroduced to some of the greatest songs of all time in the classical form.
+All you have to do is find your seat, sit back, relax, and enjoy!

 Table Of Contents